ttm/cmj-vivace/sbcm/presentation.md

 livecoding language and environment:
 * simple syntax and grammar
 * runs on every popular browser
+* allows everyone accessing the interface to code together

 Also:
 * built using the standards (Web Audio API and HTML 5)